JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

     - `StateLabel`s are wrappers around tuples, and are indexable, iterable, and mappable.
 - All operator labels are of type `OuterLabel`, a composite type that holds two `StateLabel`s (one for the Ket, and one for the Bra).
     - The function `klabel(opl::OuterLabel)` returns `opl`'s Ket label, and the function `blabel(opl::OuterLabel)` returns `opl`'s Bra label.
-- Because the label --> coefficient map is stored as a `Dict`, the components of a QuDirac object are unordered.
+- Because the label --> coefficient map is stored as a `Dict`, the components of a DiracNotation object are unordered.

 ---